 2. Have a little book club of two

 This is one of the simplest online date ideas and works great if you’re both big readers, or even if you’re not.
-Pick a book you’ll both enjoy, promise to read it over a week or two and then make a date online to talk about it.
+Pick a book you’ll both enjoy, promise to read it over a week or two, and then plan an online date to talk about it.

 3. Take a class together